19 Jan 2021 Rehabilitating a neglected horse require critical care

 Refeeding syndrome develops when a horse is given concentrated calories too quickly, first disrupting the metabolic system before leading to heart, respiratory, or kidney failure.
 Researchers at the University of California – Davis designed a nutritional program to minimize the effects of refeeding syndrome, focusing on slowly stabilizing a horse’s weight.

 In line with the program recommended by UC-Davis, a nutritional regimen should begin by feeding affected horses frequently, small amounts of high-quality alfalfa to reintroduce the protein and electrolytes necessary for normal metabolism.
 An emaciated shelter horse receives one pound or a 1/6 of a flake of hay every four hours for the first three days.
-During days four through seven, the amount of hay given at each feeding inversely shifts with daily feedings.
+During days four through seven, the amount of grass given at each feeding inversely shifts with daily feedings.
 Ideally, by day six, a horse consumes four pounds of hay every eight hours.
-By increasing the amount of hay given per feeding and reducing the number of times a day horse is fed, its systems can recover safely.
+By increasing the amount of grass given per feeding and reducing the number of times a day horse is fed, its systems can recover safely.
 Ready and continual access to clean and fresh water throughout the program is a must.

 Evidence of recovery

 The body condition score, a numerical method for assessing a horse’s degree of body fat, provides a consistent measure of an animal’s physical wellbeing.
 Scores range from one, indicating a starved or emaciated animal, to nine, evidence of an overweight horse.
-A score of three indicates a nutritionally deficient horse, too, while a score of five or six is optimal for health.
+A score of three shows a nutritionally deficient horse, too, while a score of five or six is optimal for health.

 An entire community of care

-Finding an appropriate forever home for shelter horses requires not only appropriate nutritional and veterinary care.
+Finding an appropriate forever home for shelter horses requires not only proper nutritional and veterinary care.
 Basic training on the ground and in the saddle complements these efforts.
 The more training we have on our horses, the more adaptable they are.